tttthomasssss/tttthomasssss.github.io-src/content/pages/about.md

 My research is focused on building systems that understand natural language.
 I am particularly interested in modelling _causation and consequence_.
 Identifying a change of state for some entities and inferring their consequent state is a pretty tricky problem, that involves <a href="https://en.wikipedia.org/wiki/Tense–aspect–mood" target="_blank">tense, aspect, mood</a>, and all sorts of temporality in general.

-Modelling these fine-grained semantic properties at the word, clause and sentence level is very difficult and pretty much all current models fail to achieve reasonable performance on even a simple dataset (see our recent paper [here]({static}/pdfs/papers/TemporalAndAspectualEntailment_IWCS.pdf)).
+Modelling these fine-grained semantic properties at the word, clause and sentence level is very difficult and pretty much all current models fail to achieve reasonable performance on even a simple dataset (see our recent paper <a href="{static}/pdfs/papers/TemporalAndAspectualEntailment_IWCS.pdf" target="_blank">here</a>).

 For example, it sounds reasonable at first to assume that _visits_ entails _be at/in_, so whenever we encounter the predicate _visit_ we infer that whoever is doing the visiting must also _be_ at that place.